 INITIATIVE: CFA Institute Research Challenge

-The CFA Society Hartford hosts a local competition as part of the annual CFA Institute Global Research Challenge (The Research Challenge) in association with the CFA Society Providence.
+The CFA Society Hartford hosts a local competition as part of the annual CFA Institute Global Research Challenge (The Research Challenge) in association with the CFA Society Providence and the CFA Society Stamford.
 The Research Challenge is an investment competition among university students at the graduate and undergraduate level.
 One team of three to five students per university is challenged to conduct an equity analysis of a public company, specified by the CFA Society Hartford.
 Two teams per university may be allowed at the discretion of the CFA Society of Hartford.
 Each team is required to prepare a written analysis and finalists will conduct a 10 minute oral presentation for a panel of judges.
-The students’ work is judged by industry professionals.
-Each team may be provided one faculty adviser that is selected by the team’s university.
-The adviser will be the team’s point of contact with the CFA Society Hartford.
-Winning local teams have the opportunity to move on to the regional competition in Seattle, Wa., in April 2017 and potentially, the global competition in Prague, Czech Republic in April 2017 as well.
+The students' work is judged by industry professionals.
+Each team may be provided one faculty adviser that is selected by the team's university.
+The adviser will be the team's point of contact with the CFA Society Hartford.
+Winning local teams will have the opportunity to move on to the regional competition (in New York, NY in April 2019 and potentially, the global competition which will also be held in New York, NY in April 2019.

 Industry Mentors: The primary responsibility of the Industry Mentor is to impart a "real-world" industry perspective into the students' theoretical knowledge base.
 Each Industry Mentor will review an assigned team's written work and presentation and provide commentary.
 Industry Mentors should have at least five years of experience in a position focusing on company analysis and CFA Charterholders are preferred.
 It is not necessary to have experience in a specific sector.
 The allowed time commitment under the competition rules is a maximum of six hours including any phone calls, emails, in-person meetings, and any additional contact.
 An additional two hours is allowed for each local, regional or global final.

 Report Graders: The Report Graders work remotely by reviewing the reports submitted by the student teams.
 The reports are reviewed and scored by the Graders according to a predetermined point system and Graders also provide written feedback.
 Graders should have at least five years of experience preparing or reading equity research along with a strong understanding of the financial markets and investment process.
 CFA Charterholders are preferred.
-The total expected time commitment is approximately eight to sixteen hours in late February and/or early March.
+The total expected time commitment is approximately eight to sixteen hours in early to mid-February.

 Research Volunteers: Other volunteer opportunities will be available that do not require a CFA charter or significant industry experience.
 These opportunities may include assisting at various events as well as working on logistics.